julianacostaS/Habits/README.md

 # Habits
  Application where the user can keep track of their daily tasks routine.

 This is a project part of a course by the company 'Rocketseat'.
 It is an application where the user can keep track of their daily tasks routine.
+The data is storaged in the localStorage within the browser.

 [🔗 Click here to access it](https://julianacostas.github.io/Habits/)